TashdiqurRahmanShifat/Amazon-Clone-Using-CSS/README.md

 # Amazon-Clone-Using-CSS
-This is basically clone of Amazon website using HTML and CSS as of 10 April,2025
+This is an HTML and CSS clone of the Amazon website, based on its design as of April 10, 2025